 Roger blinked.
 "Really?"

-"This afternoon has been a complete waste of my time, although I
+"This afternoon has been a complete waste of my time, although it

-do appreciate the chance to work out a bit against your security
+was nice to work out a bit against your security droids.
+When your

 "Wait!
 Hold on!"
 Roger called to her.
 "You're just going to leave